Skip to main content

 Written by Denise Lynch

-The One Codex Database (as of July 2023) consists of ~148K complete microbial genomes, including approximately:
+The One Codex Database (as of November 2024) consists of ~134K complete microbial assemblies (across 118K organisms), including approximately:

 1. Highly accurate identification of microbes from genomic sequence data